Skip to main content

 Higher education is generally free in Norway, and admission is facilitated through multiple pathways:

-• Upper secondary school certificate based on one of the general studies education programs
+• Upper secondary school certificate based on one of the general studies education programmes

-• Upper secondary vocational qualification (IVET), plus successful completion of a one-year bridging program.
-The bridging program is also available after completing the in-school part of the upper secondary vocational education.
+• Upper secondary vocational qualification (IVET), plus successful completion of a one-year bridging course.
+The bridging course is also available after completing the two-year in-school part of upper secondary vocational education.

-• Completion of 120 ECTS credits within one education program of CVET
+• Completion of 120 ECTS credits within one education programme of CVET

-• The 23/5 pathway: Applicants aged 23 or above with at least five years of work experience, or a combination of education and work experience, and who have successfully passed the course in six key subjects (Norwegian, English, social science, history, mathematics, science)
+• The 23/5 pathway: Applicants aged 23 or above with at least five years of work experience, or a combination of education and work experience, and who have successfully passed the course in six core subjects (Norwegian, English, social science, history, mathematics, naturalscience)

 • Recognition of prior learning: Individual assessment of formal, informal, and non-formal qualifications is open to applicants aged 25 or above.
 Applications for admission are processed locally at each institution.